If you want to visit Ireland and experience the best weather, then you definitely want to go during the summer!

 I’m English and used to the beautiful English countryside, but the level of greenness on display in Ireland is something else.
+There’s a reason so many quotes about Ireland reference the beauty of the country.
 If you love the outdoors a trip to Ireland is something you have to do!

 Places like the Cliffs of Moher, Giants Causeway and the Ring of Kerry are absolutely beautiful natural landmarks.
 These are just the well-known places.
 There are plenty more like them dotted around the country.